 Letter of Condolence

 You may want to acknowledge the death of someone in a more tangible manner than just a letter.
 In years gone by one sent flowers to the funeral home or a mourner’s house.
 The purpose of the flowers was quite practical.
-It offset the odor of death and the not-too-perfected embalming process.
-However, these days many people regard an overabundance of flowers as an excessive waste of money.
-Instead in the death notice or at the funeral home the names of one or two favorite charities of the deceased are noted in case one would prefer to make a memorial donation rather than send a spray of flowers.
+They offset the odor of death and the not-too-perfect embalming process.
+These days many people regard an overabundance of flowers as an excessive waste of money.
+In the death notice or at the funeral home, the names of one or two favorite charities of the deceased are noted in case one would prefer to make a memorial donation rather than sending a spray of flowers.
 The choice is up to you if you want to make a charitable donation or not and it is up to you ultimately to which charity you would like to donate.
-The charity will inform the deceased family of the donation or the funeral home will prepare a list of donors names and addresses.
+The charity will inform the deceased family of the donation, or the funeral home will prepare a list of donors names and addresses.
 The amount of the gift is never mentioned.

 Funeral or Memorial Service?

 The traditional funeral service is slowly becoming extinct.
 It is often replaced with a “celebration of a person’s life.”
-This is all part and parcel of our death denying culture.
+This is all part and parcel of our death-denying culture.
 As Ecclesiastes (it’s in the Bible) says, “there is a time to dance and a time to mourn.”
 A memorial service is not a time to dance.
-There may be smiles and slight laughs at a funeral as we remember the uniqueness of the person we are gathered to remember, but a Dean Martin-style roast at funeral is not.
+There may be smiles and slight laughs at a funeral as we remember the uniqueness of the person we are gathered to remember, but a Dean Martin-style roast it is not.

 If you do attend a “celebration” at a country club where liquor is served, go easy on it.
-This is a time for a dignified response to a person’s life even if he or she was the life of the party.
+This would be a time for a dignified response to a person’s life even if he or she was the life of the party.
 You dress and behave in exactly the same way you would at a traditional funeral.
-You express your sympathy to the family, you listen to the stories told about your late friend or relative, and then you depart.
+You express your sympathy to the family; you listen to the stories told about your late friend or relative, and then you depart.

 If you are attending a Jewish funeral service, it usually takes place in a Synagogue or funeral home one day after the death, but never happens on the Saturday Sabbath.
-Men are required to wear a head covering known as a kippa or yarmulke.
+Men are required to wear a head covering known as a kippah or yarmulke.
 If you do not own one, one will be provided for you as you enter the sanctuary.
 Married women are asked to wear headscarves at an Orthodox service.
 Gentlemen are encouraged to wear dark suits and ties.
 The service is usually about the same duration as a Christian funeral.
-If you are able you will be asked to travel to the graveside for the burial.
+If you are able, you will be asked to travel to the graveside for the burial.
 The casket is lowered and, if you desire, you may join others in the act shoveling soil on the casket.
 Do not feel obliged to do so.
-Following the internment, most people will adjourn to a family member’s home and begin a seven day observation called shiva.
-If you missed the funeral service, you may visit the family during this time.
+Following the internment, most people will adjourn to a family member’s home and begin a seven-day observation called Shiva.
+If you missed the funeral service, you might visit the family during this time.
 Never send flowers to a Jewish funeral.
-Usually one makes a donation to charity or plants a tree in Israel through the Jewish National Fund.
+Usually, one makes a donation to a charity or plants a tree in Israel through the Jewish National Fund.

-Like Jews, Muslims do not delay in having a funeral service.
-The funeral service will take place in the Mosque.
-You will be required to remove your shoes and deposit them in the appropriate location.
-Therefore make sure your socks are impeccably clean.
+Muslims, like Jews, do not delay in having a funeral service.
+The funeral service will take place in a Mosque.
+You will be required to remove your shoes and deposit them in an appropriate location.
+Therefore, make sure your socks are impeccably clean.
 Women must wear scarves on their heads.
 Suits are always dark.
 Most Muslim men will not be wearing neckties, but if you want to wear a tie, you may.
-Muslims never embalm and burial occurs within twenty-four hours of death.
+Muslims never embalm, and burial occurs within twenty-four hours of death.
 A service often occurs after burial.

 If you attend a Buddhist funeral, you should wear conservative attire.
 You will notice that the mourners are wearing white, the traditional mourning color.
 Do not wear red which is the color for joy and happiness.
-It is mandatory that you remove your shoes at a Buddhist funeral as at a Muslim one.
+It is mandatory that you remove your shoes at a Buddhist funeral.